 Understanding AlgorLivor and Rigor Mortis: A Comprehensive Review of Post-Mortem Physiological Changes

 When a person dies, their body undergoes a series of natural processes that can provide critical insights into the time of death and the circumstances surrounding it.
-In practice, two of the most significant post-mortem phenomena are algor livor and rigor mortis.
-Here's the thing — these processes, while distinct, are often studied together in forensic science and medical contexts.
-Consider this: this article explores the mechanisms behind algor livor and rigor mortis, their timelines, and how they contribute to the broader understanding of death.
+Two of the most significant post-mortem phenomena are algor livor and rigor mortis.
+On top of that, these processes, while distinct, are often studied together in forensic science and medical contexts.
+This article explores the mechanisms behind algor livor and rigor mortis, their timelines, and how they contribute to the broader understanding of death.
 Additionally, it will address how these concepts might be framed within a "review maze" of post-mortem analysis, offering a structured approach to interpreting their significance.

 What is Algor Livor?